quant-shop/fatalv2/README.md

 View project resources (forthcoming) at https://github.com/quant-shop/fatalv2

-Funding for this project was provided by [Data.org](https://data.org/) in collaboration with the [The University of Chicago Data Science Institute](https://datascience.uchicago.edu/) as a part of the Institute's [Capacity Accelerator Network](https://datascience.uchicago.edu/outreach/capacity-accelerator-network/).
+Funding for this project was provided by [Data.org](https://data.org/) in collaboration with [The University of Chicago's Data Science Institute](https://datascience.uchicago.edu/) as a part of the Institute's [Capacity Accelerator Network](https://datascience.uchicago.edu/outreach/capacity-accelerator-network/).

 ![The Capacity Accelerator Network](reports/source/fig/uchicago_can.png)